valeenalabs/mcp-jetbrains/README.md

 ## Usage with Claude Desktop

-To use this with Claude Desktop, add the following to your `claude_desktop_config.json`:
+To use this with Claude Desktop, add the following to your `claude_desktop_config.json`.
+The full path on MacOS: `~/Library/Application\ Support/Claude/claude_desktop_config.json`, on Windows: `%APPDATA%/Claude/claude_desktop_config.json`.

 ```json
 {